21 fantastic things to do in Japan

 9. Visit the gorgeous city of Takayama

-Takayama is a fantastic city, where you have some very cool streets with very old building and sake breweries.
+Takayama is a fantastic city, where you have some very cool streets with very old buildings and sake breweries.
 There are some good hikes in the area, some interesting museums and lovely morning markets.
 This is a small place, where you can enjoy many sights, streets, and hikes.
 The density of things to do is very high.

 Tourist occurrence: High